You are currently viewing February 2025 – Paphos & London

 We almost did not apply to sit here because after staying in Tala last month, to end our stay in Cyprus, we really wanted to go nearer the coast.

 We had planned to keep an eye out for any last-minute coastal house sits that may come available.
-If none did, we were going to book a hotel for our final ten days.
+If none did, we were planning to book a hotel for our final ten days.

 The home hosts were British ex-pats who had been called back to the UK urgently due to a family illness, which is why it was advertised as a last-minute sit.